• Skip to main content

 1. Educate yourself about options online.

 It’s fun to think back to previous internet searches, and where they have taken you.
 “How to live in an RV full time and homeschool,” once felt like a mighty foreign concept, and now it’s what I eat for breakfast.
 Online searches will surface your introductory resources for roadschooling.
-From here you’ll discover the necessary steps for:
+From online resources you’ll discover the necessary steps for:

 -obtaining the necessary paperwork to remove your children, legally, from the public school system (its surprisingly easy!)